risk-first/website/menagerie/Coordination-Risk.md

 The job of harmonzing this on a project would seem to fall to the team leader, but actually people are self-organising to some extent.
 This process is called [Team Development](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development):

-> "The forming–storming–norming–performing model of group development was first proposed by Bruce Tuckman in 1965,[1] who said that these phases are all necessary and inevitable in order for the team to grow, face up to challenges, tackle problems, find solutions, plan work, and deliver results." - [Tuckman's Stages Of Group Development, _Wikipedia_](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development)
+> "The forming–storming–norming–performing model of group development was first proposed by Bruce Tuckman in 1965, who said that these phases are all necessary and inevitable in order for the team to grow, face up to challenges, tackle problems, find solutions, plan work, and deliver results." - [Tuckman's Stages Of Group Development, _Wikipedia_](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development)

 Specifically, this describes a process whereby a new group will form and then be required to work together.
 In the process, they will have many _disputes_.
 Ideally, the group will resolve these disputes internally and emerge as a _Team_, with a common [Goal In Mind](Glossary#goal-in-mind).

-They can be encouraged with orthogonal practices such as [Team Building exercises](https://en.wikipedia.org/wiki/Team_building) (generally, submitting everyone to extreme experiences in order to bond them together).
-With enough communication bandwidth and entente, a motivated team will self-organise code reviews, information exchange and improve their practices.
+They can be encouraged with orthogonal practices such as [team-building exercises](https://en.wikipedia.org/wiki/Team_building) (generally, submitting everyone to extreme experiences in order to bond them together).
+With enough communication bandwidth and detente, a motivated team will self-organise code reviews, information exchange and improve their practices.

-As decribed above, the job of [Coordination](Coordination-Risk) is [Resource Allocation](Coordination-Risk#problems-in-coordination), and so the skills of staff should be looked at as resources to allocate.
+As decribed above, the job of [Coordination](Coordination-Risk) is [Resource Allocation](Coordination-Risk#problems-in-coordination), and so the skills of staff can potentially be looked at as resources to allocate.
 This means handling [Coordination Risk](Coordination-Risk) issues like:

  - People leaving, taking their [Internal Models](Glossary#Internal-Model) and expertise with them [Key Man Risk](Schedule-Risk#Staff-Risk).
- - People often require external training, to understand new tools and techniques [Learning-Curve Risk](Communication-Risk#learning-curve-risk)
+ - People requiring external training, to understand new tools and techniques [Learning-Curve Risk](Communication-Risk#learning-curve-risk).
- - People can get protective about their knowledge in order to protect their jobs [Agency Risk](Agency-Risk).
+ - People being protective about their knowledge in order to protect their jobs [Agency Risk](Agency-Risk).
- - Where there are mixed ability levels, senior developers might not help juniors as it "slows them down"
+ - Where there are mixed ability levels, senior developers not helping juniors as it "slows them down".
- - People don't get on and don't help each other.
+ - People not getting on and not helping each other.

 ## In Living Organisms

 Vroom and Yetton's organisational style isn't relevant to just teams of people.
 We can see it in the natural world too.
 Although _the majority_ of cellular life on earth (by weight) is [single celled organisms](http://www.stephenjaygould.org/library/gould_bacteria.html), the existence of _humans_ (to pick a single example) demonstrates that sometimes it's better to try to mitigate [Coordination Risk](Coordination-Risk) and work as a team, accepting the [Complexity Risk](Complexity-Risk) and [Communication Risk](Communication-Risk) this entails.
 As soon as cells start working together, they either need to pass _resources_ between them, or _control_ and _feedback_.

-In the human body, we have various [systems](https://en.wikipedia.org/wiki/List_of_systems_of_the_human_body):
+For example, in the human body, we have various [systems](https://en.wikipedia.org/wiki/List_of_systems_of_the_human_body):

  - The [Respiratory System](https://en.wikipedia.org/wiki/Respiratory_system) which is responsible for ensuring that [Red Blood Cells](https://en.wikipedia.org/wiki/Red_blood_cell) are replenished with Oxygen, as well as disposing of Carbon Dioxide.
  - The [Digestive System](https://en.wikipedia.org/wiki/Human_digestive_system) which is responsible for extracting nutrition from food and putting them in our [Blood Plasma](https://en.wikipedia.org/wiki/Blood_plasma).